joegreene/2015-Spring-CS-121/Weekly Work/Week-8/README.md

 3. Grab a string from console input
 4. Set a char called index to the *lower case* version of the first character in `str`

-The fifth line is a little funky, but if we think of `index` and `a` as integers, it makes perfect sense.
+The fifth line is a little funky, however if we think of `index` and `a` as integers, it makes perfect sense.

 Recall that the ASCII value for `a` is `97`.
-If we subtract whatever .
+If we subtract a lowercase letter by the letter `a` (note it must be LOWERCASE a), we get the index we want in the array.

 Make sense?
 If not, take a look at the examples below (half-pseudo-code, half-c++):
 ```